 If you decide to go this route, be wary of including the coverage with your car loan.
 This might not be a good idea for multiple reasons:

 - You will likely pay interest on the service plan.
 Even if the company offers zero-percent interest for a short time, you will eventually pay interest.

 - You raise your loan-to-value ratio.
 You might end up owing more than your car is worth.

-- Choice of repair shop
+- Can choose your preferred repair shop

 - Low deductibles and affordable plans

 - Additional perks, such as roadside assistance and towing